jlacar/jlacar.github.io/refactoring/revisiting-tech-debt.md

 refactoring keeps you out of technical trouble.

 The best way I know to do that is by practicing Test-Driven Development (TDD), making sure not to skimp on the refactoring step.
-Keep the code simple and follow principles like YAGNI (You Ain't Gonna Need It), DTSTTCPW (Do The Simplest Thing That Could Possibly Work), DRY (Don't Repeat Yourself), and Kent Beck's Four Rules of Simple Design.
+Keep the code simple and follow principles like [YAGNI](https://martinfowler.com/bliki/Yagni.html) (You Ain't Gonna Need It), [DTSTTCPW](http://wiki.c2.com/?DoTheSimplestThingThatCouldPossiblyWork) (Do The Simplest Thing That Could Possibly Work), [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) (Don't Repeat Yourself), and Kent Beck's [Four Rules of Simple Design](https://martinfowler.com/bliki/BeckDesignRules.html.
 These help instill technical discipline and excellence in the way we develop software.

 With fiscal discipline, you can live comfortably and still thrive with debt.
 Likewise, by maintaining technical